sognen/self-hosted-integrations-with-Google-assistant/README.md

 * Nest like thermostat

 All is work in progress and my own setup.
+With a little bit of work you could make it your own.